Ann Dowd Wins the Emmy for Outstanding Supporting Actress in a Drama Series

 In a surprise upset, Ann Dowd took home the award for Outstanding Performance by a Female Actor in a Drama Series at the 69th Primetime Emmy Awards on Sunday.

-She beat out Millie Bobby Brown (Stranger Things), Uzo Aduba (Orange Is the New Black), Ann Dowd (The Handmaid's Tale), Chrissy Metz (This Is Us), Samira Wiley (The Handmaid's Tale), and Thandie Newton (Westworld).
+She beat out Millie Bobby Brown (Stranger Things), Uzo Aduba (Orange Is the New Black), Chrissy Metz (This Is Us), Samira Wiley (The Handmaid's Tale), and Thandie Newton (Westworld).

 This is her first win and second nomination.
-She was also nominated this year for Oustanding Guest Actress in a Drama for her work in The Leftovers.
+She was also nominated this year for Outstanding Guest Actress in a Drama for her work in The Leftovers.

 Check Out Our Complete Emmy Awards Coverage Here